Best Tension Headache Relief Pressure Points

 People sensitive to tension headaches may experience them due to specific environmental variables.

-These include sudden changes in the weather, bright lighting, loud noises, strong scents, and bright lights.
+These include sudden weather changes, bright lighting, loud noises, strong scents, and bright lights.

 Tension headaches can result from bruxism, a disorder marked by unintentional teeth grinding or clenching.